batleforc/Dev-cli/README.md

 - Rust or Golang ?
 (Most likely to be in rust)
 - Lib mode ?

+### Why rust ?

+Rust is my main language to learn atm.
+And i have lots of project that im currently doing and some capacity that this project bring will further improve those project.

+The choosen main lib is [clap - tutorial](https://docs.rs/clap/latest/clap/_derive/_tutorial/chapter_0/index.html) for the cli part and [kube](https://docs.rs/kube/latest/kube/index.html) for the kubernetes part.

 ## What i want to lean